DorielRivalet/MHFZ_Overlay/FAQ.md

 No. The overlay does read memory addresses, but it never writes (i.e. modifies values) to them.
 It is more likely that the local files of the game or the server files are affecting the game, both of which are unrelated to the overlay.

 **The overlay is not a mod.**

+## Why does the overlay need Administrator privileges?

+It's due to `memory.dll` needing to read the game's memory.
+See more information about the library we use in their [documentation](https://github.com/erfg12/memory.dll/wiki/Administrative-Privileges).

 ## My question isn't answered here, how can I contact the developers?